North Arlington, New Jersey: Education

 North Arlington High School with 532 students in grades 9–12.
 In 2010, Roosevelt Elementary School was recognized with the National Blue Ribbon Schools Award of Excellence by the United States Department of Education.

 In the 1970s and 1980s, declining enrollment led North Arlington to be one of the few school districts in the state that featured involuntary "combined classes" whereby classes at their Roosevelt School for grades 4 and 5 and for grades 6 and 7 were combined into a single classroom with a single teacher for each pair of grades.

 Public school students from the borough, and all of Bergen County, are eligible to attend the secondary education programs offered by the Bergen County Technical Schools, which include the Bergen County Academies in Hackensack, Applied Technology High School on Bergen Community College Campus, and the Bergen Tech campus in Teterboro or Paramus.
 The district offers programs on a shared-time or full-time basis, with admission based on a selective application process and tuition covered by the student's home school district.

 Queen of Peace, a Roman Catholic parish, operates a parochial school, Queen of Peace Elementary School, which was founded in 1923 and serves Pre-K to 8th grade, under the auspices of Roman Catholic Archdiocese of Newark.
 Queen of Peace High School, which served 9th–12th grades and was founded in 1930, closed after the 2016–17 school year.
 Despite a fundraising campaign that raised $1 million, in May 2017, the Archdiocese of Newark announced the closing of the high school as of June 30, 2017, in the wake of sharply dropping enrollment and financial challenges, though the affiliated K–8 grammar school remained open.

 Emergency services

 Police

 The North Arlington Police Department (NAPD) protects and services the citizens of North Arlington.
-The Chief of Police is Scott Hedenberg.
-The police department is located at 214 Ridge Road.
+Chief Michael Horton was sworn in as Chief of Police in July 2024, overseeing a police department that consists of 34 men and women.
+NAPD serves the residents in many roles which include Patrol, Detective Bureau, Special Operations Unit, Motorcycle Unit, and School resource officers.The North Arlington Police Department is located at 214 Ridge Road.